 Level funded plans, on the other hand, provide businesses the potential to save on premiums.
 This can improve cash flow throughout the year, as businesses benefit from lower fixed costs.
 Additionally, if claims are lower than expected, employers may receive a surplus at the end of the year, which can further enhance financial stability.

 Both traditional and level funded models have reserve and surplus requirements.
 In traditional insurance, the insurance carrier holds reserves to cover claims.
-With level funded plans, businesses may also need to maintain reserves, but the possibility of surplus offers a financial incentive that traditional insurance lacks.
+With level funded plans, the possibility of surplus offers a financial incentive that traditional insurance lacks.

 Choosing the Right Plan for Your Business